lupyuen/lupyuen.github.io/src/marathon.md

 _What's the #1 thing we learnt in Marathon Training?_

 [__Running Form Really Matters!__](TODO) This uncle non-runner suffered knee pain, groin injury, sore heels (pic above) ...
 Until switching to the proper [__Running Form__](TODO)

 1. Lean slightly forward

 1. Fall forward gracefully

 1. Land on midsole or forefoot

 1. Landing on the heel?
 Nope, that's for walking (not running)

 1. Short strides, don't overstride

 1. No stomping or dragging of feet

-1. Every 2 km: Maybe do some stretching.
+1. Every 2 km: Maybe do some stretching to reset our running form.
 Rotate / revolve the knees.
 Squat down and twerk sideways.

 TODO: Pic of cadence